Secca di Amendolara Regional Marine Park

 Parco Marino Regionale Secca di Amendolara - Antonio Gagliardi

-The shoal is located off the mouth of the River Crati and is most likely an ancient island submerged due to erosion.
-This is testified by some nautical charts, dating back to the 17th-18th centuries, in which there is a trace of an islet called Monte Sardo.
-The Secca di Amendolara consists of coral-bottomed rocks that have formed over a platform of mud and sand up to about 27 metres from the surface, which is the height of the highest rock.
+The Secca di Amendolara is located off the mouth of the Crati River, formerly part of the "Lago di Tarsia-Foce del Fiume Crati" Regional Nature Reserve.
+It is most likely an ancient island that was submerged due to erosion, as evidenced by some nautical charts dating back to the 17th-18th centuries, which show traces of an islet called Mount Sardo.
+The Amendolara Shoal consists of coral reefs that formed on a platform of mud and sand about 27 metres below the surface.
+The shoal is one of the few seamounts in the Mediterranean, actual underwater mountains rising from a flat seabed, which generate unique oceanographic, physical and biological conditions that must certainly be preserved.